-- The ladder should be angled to minimise the risk of slipping outwards and as a rule of thumb needs to be 'one out for every four up. - Access ladders should extend about 1m above the working platform, this provides a handhold for people getting on and off. - Ensure that ladders are tied on both stiles to prevent slipping. - Ladders should be in good condition and examined regularly to make sure they are free from defects. - Ladders should not be painted as this can hide defects. - Ladders used must be in good condition, adequately secured (lashed) and placed on firm surface. - Do not overreach; if you are working from a ladder, make sure it is long enough and positioned to reach the work safely. - Do not climb or work off a ladder unless you can maintain 3 points of contact. - Minimise openings in scaffolds that have been created for ladder access.
+- The ladder should be angled to minimise the risk of slipping outwards and as a rule of thumb needs to be 'four up to one out'. - Access ladders should extend about 1m above the working platform.
+This provides a handhold for people getting on and off. - Ensure that ladders are tied on both stiles to prevent slipping. - Ladders should be in good condition and examined regularly to make sure they are free from defects. - Ladders should not be painted as this can hide defects. - Ladders used must be in good condition, adequately secured (lashed) and placed on firm surface. - Do not overreach; if you are working from a ladder, make sure it is long enough and positioned to reach the work safely.

+- Do not climb or work off a ladder unless you can maintain 3 points of contact. - Minimise openings in scaffolds that have been created for ladder access.

-Ladders should be correctly angled; one out for every four up
+Ladders should be correctly angled; four up to one out.